blabla1337/skf-labs/kbid-xxx-tls-downgrade.md

 [...]
 ```

 In the end, it looks like this web application was made a long time ago and was meant to serve end-users with old browsers.
-Think "Internet Explorer 6 old".
+Think "*Internet Explorer 6 old*".
 Maybe it's from some corporate network; you never what you'll find in those!
 The site appears to be potentially vulnerable to the POODLE and [SWEET32 attacks](https://sweet32.info) and attempts on cracking RC4.

 Performing an actual attack would require that we set up a man-in-the-middle (MitM), to intercept and adjust the traffic.
 Luckily we have prepared just the thing for you!